thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 These experiments utilize the [DeepLesion](https://nihcc.app.box.com/v/DeepLesion) dataset released by the [National Institute of Health](https://www.nih.gov/news-events/news-releases/nih-clinical-center-releases-dataset-32000-ct-images) in 2018.
-The modeling task entails detecting and localizing visible lesions.
+The modeling task entails detecting and localizing the bounding boxes of visible lesions.

+## Results
+Results are still pending.
+This experiment does not like to converge!

+## Materials & Methods
-## Initial Attempt
+### Initial Attempt
 My first effort entailed modeling the location of lesions directly:

 ```python